 Sucrose gradient sedimentation

-A light solution of H10M10A50 buffer + 10% sucrose was layered on top of a heavy solution of H10M10A50 buffer + 50% sucrose in polycarbonate gradient tubes, and the gradients were mixed in a BioComp Instruments 153 Gradient Station (BioComp).
-After refrigeration for 45 min the gradients were balanced, and 200 μL of sample was layered on top.
-The tubes were centrifuged in a Beckman-Coulter SW40 Ti rotor for 40,000 rpm for 4 h at 4°C and gradient fractions were collected using a Triax flow cell set to 260 nm.
-Thirty fractions were collected per run and stored at -80°C.
+A light solution of H10M10A50 buffer + 10% sucrose was layered on top of a heavy solution of H10M10A50 buffer + 50% sucrose in open polyclear gradient tubes (Seton) and the gradients were made using a Gradient Station (BioComp).
+Tubes with gradients were refrigerated for 45 min, balanced, and 200 μL of sample was layered on top.
+The tubes were centrifuged in a Beckman-Coulter SW40 Ti rotor for 40,000 rpm for 4 hours at 4°C. The nucleic acid content throughout the gradients were assessed using a Triax flow cell set to 260 nm.
+Thirty fractions were collected per gradient using a Gilson Fraction Collector (FC-203B) and stored at -80°C.

-In vitro assays
+In vitro translation

-PureExpress ∆ Ribosome Kit Protocol

-Solution A and Factor Mix from the PureExpress ∆ Ribosome Kit (NEB) were thawed on ice (REF?).
-Ribosomes from sucrose cushion purifications were diluted, if necessary, to 2.67 pmol/μL in H10M10A50 buffer.
-Plasmid DNA was purified by phenol-chloroform extraction, and then diluted in 0.1x Buffer EB (Qiagen) to a concentration of 125 ng/μL.
-A master mix was made containing 10 μL Solution A, 3 μL Factor Mix, and 2 μL template DNA for each reaction, and then 15 μL master mix was added to each reaction along with 15 μL of ribosomes.
-After mixing gently and spinning briefly in a microfuge, the reactions were incubated at 37°C for 2 h in a thermocycler.
+Ribosomes, Solution A and Factor Mix from the PureExpress ∆ Ribosome Kit (NEB) were thawed on ice.
+Templates were phenol-chloroform purified plasmid DNA.
+Reactions were assembled using a master mix; individual reactions contained 10 μL Solution A, 3 μL Factor Mix, 250 ng template, and 40 pmol ribosomes in a total volume of 30 μL.
+To measure inhibition of translation by antibiotics, reactions prepared in a total volume of 29 μL and 1 μL of antibiotic was added to reach indicated final concentration.
+Thiostrepton was diluted in DMSO and kasugamycin was diluted in water.
+Reactions were mixed gently and incubated at 37°C for 2 hours.
 The reactions were stopped by placing the tubes on ice, and samples were used for a Nano-Glo® Luciferase Assay or frozen at –20°C for later use.

 Nano-Glo® Luciferase Assay

-Nano-Glo® Luciferase Assay Buffer and Nano-Glo® Luciferase Assay Substrate (Promega) were thawed on ice (REF?).
-An appropriate volume of reconstituted reagent was prepared by combining one volume of substrate with 50 volumes of buffer.
-In vitro assay reactions were thawed on ice.
-Then, 30 μL of reconstituted reagent was added to the reactions, and the reactions were pipetted into a white 96-well plate.
-After a 3 min incubation period, the plate was read on the appropriate settings.
+In vitro translation reactions, Nano-Glo® Luciferase Assay Buffer and Nano-Glo® Luciferase Assay Substrate (Promega) were thawed on ice.
+Assay substrate was diluted 1:50 with Assay Buffer and mixed with an equal volume of individual translation reactions.
+Reactions were incubated at room temperature for 3 minutes and luminescence was measured in a white 96-well plate.

 Growth curves

-LVS cells were patched onto CHAH plates and incubated at 37°C overnight.
-The following day, cells were scraped up from the LVS plate and resuspended in supplemented MHB (sMHB) medium (REF).
-This cell suspension was used to inoculate three culture tubes with 9 mL sMHB media and three culture tubes with 9 mL supplemented BHI-cysteine (sBHIc) medium (REF) to an OD600 of 0.08.
-The culture tubes were incubated at 37C shaking, and the OD600 was measured after 0, 92, 182, 264, 356, and 450 minutes and after 23 hours.
-Absorbance readings were charted on a graph and generation times were calculated using the formula G = (t2-t1)/3.3*log(OD2/OD1).
+F. tularensis LVS cells were grown on CHAH plates at 37°C overnight.
+Cells were resuspended in sMHB media and used to inoculate triplicate cultures of either sMHB media or sBHIc media (OD600 0.08).
+Cultures were grown aerobically at 37°C.